Out transgender troops have served for a year — but new recruits on ice

 Related: In a First, Openly Transgender Service Member Promoted

-As currently active transgender troops have begun to come out to their colleagues over the past year, all military branches have simultaneously undergone trainings designed to help everyone adjust.
+Blake Dremann, the president of SPART*A and a Navy Lieutenant Commander stationed in Virginia, described the training as "basically a PowerPoint presentation."

-Blake Dremann, the president of SPART*A and a Navy Lieutenant Commander stationed in Virginia, described the trainings as "basically a PowerPoint presentation."
+Dremann, who also successfully came out as transgender to his superiors in 2015 before the ban was lifted, said he doesn’t think the deadline extension is motivated by discrimination — but rather, it would give the branches more time to train and prepare troops for new transgender colleagues.

-"My genitals do not do the job or dictate how I perform.
-I know a lot of women who can do a better job than some infantrymen, and I know men who can be better nurses," she said.
-"A job has no gender — as long as you have my back when we’re in battle.
+“I don’t think we’re going to see a delay of two years,” Dremann said.
+“I think it will be a couple months.
+It’s just about making sure that everyone is comfortable in terms of deployments, showers, all those things they’re scared of.”